Abhinay1997/SuperWeight-Moondream/README.md

 * Detect spikes in mlp.down_proj inputs and outputs across layers
 * Prune the super weight, check the magnitude of the activation, if its drastically reduced, its a super weight.
 * Repeat the same for all the activation spikes that remain after removing each super weight.
 So far the most seuper weights discovered was for Phi-3-instruct in the paper i.e 6.
 I think Moondream might behave similarly to Phi-3.

+The models in the paper are all Decoder models.
+None of them have a Vision Encoder.
+I'll also take a look at the vision encoder mlp later but lets look at the decoder for now.